Hikers in Russian Ridge Open Space Preserve / photo by Lanette Otvos

 Approximate Total Miles

-Engage with the oak woodlands with Volunteer Program Lead Catherine Caldwell, Interpretive Specialist Katie Renz, and Docent Naturalists Ani Agahian, Alison Thompson, and Jessica Kolla.
-First you'll learn about Midpen's volunteer restoration opportunities during a short morning pulling a notoriously invasive plant called yellow star-thistle.
-This hands-on effort will be followed by an interpretive hike highlighting the staggering diversity of creatures living in an oak-dominated landscape.
+Engage with the oak woodlands during a fun morning with Volunteer Program Lead Catherine Caldwell, Interpretive Specialist Katie Renz, and Docent Naturalists Ani Agahian, Alison Thompson, and Jessica Kolla.
+You’ll learn about restoration work and connecting to nature through a little nonnative, invasive plant removal followed by an interpretive hike highlighting the staggering diversity of creatures living in an oak-dominated landscape.
 Bring a snack or lunch.
 Registration is required and will be open on June 4: Sign up here.

 Where to Meet